Roadway changes related to Obama Center estimated to cost $175 million - hpherald.com

 Staff Writer

-On Friday afternoon, City officials released a traffic study and a figure for the estimated cost of related roadway changes for the construction of the proposed Barack Obama Presidential Center in Jackson Park and other projects in the park including the merger of the Jackson and South Shore golf courses.
+Chicago City officials have estimated that $175 million is the cost of related roadway changes in Jackson Park for the construction of the proposed Barack Obama Presidential Center and other projects, including the merger of the two golf courses.

+The changes include adding an additional southbound lane to the Outer Drive along the park, the widening of Stony Island Avenue to carry five lanes of traffic and parking along the park, the closing of part of Cornell Drive and Marquette Drive, the creation of five pedestrian underpasses under park roadways, the fixing up of the remaining Cornell, Hayes, Marquette and Richards drives and new signaling at major intersections.

-City officials estimate that the total package of related roadway changes could cost roughly $175 million.
-City Hall in a statement said that it is pursuing all potential funding sources including funding from the State of Illinois.
+City Hall in a statement said that it was pursuing all potential funding sources including funding from the State of Illinois.

-According to the traffic study the following roadways segments within Jackson Park would be closed and converted into open space:
+According to the traffic study the closed segments of park roadways would be converted into open space as follows:

-The traffic impact analysis was conducted to identify traffic impacts associated with the proposed Obama Presidential Center, and it includes traffic volume projections up to 2040.
+The traffic impact analysis includes traffic volume projections up to 2040.
 It takes into account “the reassignment of traffic due to the proposed roadway closure, background traffic growth, and trips generated by the OPC development,” according to the report.

 Traffic analysis results, according to the study, show that proposed roadway changes would “successfully mitigate any potential traffic impacts in the 2040 horizon year and that there would be no significant traffic impacts as a result of the proposed project.”

+As well as the addition of two underpasses at the Hayes Drive and Cornell Drive intersection and at the Lake Shore Drive and Hayes Drive intersection.

-Construction of the transportation improvements is expected to begin in early 2019 and last through 2020.
+Construction for the transportation improvements is expected to begin in early 2019 and last through 2020.
+City officials say the proposed closure of Cornell Drive through Jackson Park would need to occur by the end of 2019, so that is complete in time for the Obama Center’s opening in 2021.

 To view the Jackson Park Revitalization Traffic Impact Study visit www.cityofchicago.org/opc